-The Principal will facilitate the preparation of a behaviour plan for the pupil if required and will re-admit the pupil formally to the class.
-The school will make every effort to help the student reintegrate into school life - academically and socially.
+The Principal will facilitate the preparation of a behaviour plan for the pupil if required and will readmit the pupil formally to the class.
+The school will make every effort to help the student Holy Family Senior School Roll No. 20480F Code of Behaviour reintegrate into school life - academically and socially.
 The student will be given every opportunity and support for a fresh start.